Winter / Spring 2026 Events

 Optional Practical Training (OPT) Webinar

-This event is open to current Northeastern students graduating in December.
+This event is open to current Northeastern students graduating in April, May or during summer.
 Are you an F-1 international student and thinking about applying for post-completion OPT?
 If so, then this is the event for you!
 It’s important to make sure that you fully understand what post-completion OPT is and how to maintain your F-1 status after you graduate.
 Come learn everything you need to know about the OPT application process and obtaining the necessary work authorization from U.S. Citizenship and Immigration Services (USCIS).

 Register on GoToWebinar